Sp3ctro/Sp3ctro.github.io/_posts/2020-02-02-FRM-Reading-5.md

 4. VAR mapping is useful when historical data about a position is not available

 ## The VAR Mapping Process
-*Explain how the mapping process captures general and specific risks*
+*LO 5b: Explain how the mapping process captures general and specific risks*

 The VAR mapping process involves reducing a portfolio of assets to a risk exposure expressed in terms of their *General Risk Factors*.
 Their *Specific Risk Factors* will be the individual position's idiocyncratic exposures; given we often deal with portfolios of dozens, hundreds or even thousands of positions with their idiosyncratic risks, we can consider maximum diversification and simply ignore these position-specific risks.